-From luxury chic rooms to budget lofts, these stylish boutique hotels boast an one-of-a-kind experience
+From luxury chic rooms to cosy lofts, these stylish boutique hotels boast a one-of-a-kind experience in Singapore.

-What happens when wanderlust hits but there isn’t time for another weekend getaway?
-You grab your overnight bag and head to one of Singapore’s many hotels for a swish staycay.
-It makes perfect sense; in between living it up in your plush room and maximising the hotel’s facilities and by that we mean lounging in the pool, there’s so much to do in the city – more than enough for your weekend to feel like a real holiday.
-But if you’re a) tired of the big hotel scene and b) looking for alternative stays (without sacrificing lush comforts, of course), you’ve come to the right place.
-Keep reading for our guide to Singapore’s best boutique hotels, to suit everyone from modern minimalists to rendezvous-seeking couples.
+What happens when wanderlust hits but there isn’t time for a weekend getaway?
+You grab your overnight bag and head to one of Singapore’s hotels for a swish staycay.
+It makes perfect sense.
+You get to live it up in your plush room and maximise the hotel’s facilities.
+Not the mention lounging by the pool and enjoying your day at the spa.
+So if you’re tired of the big hotel scene, you’ve come to the right place.
+For alternative stays without sacrificing lush comforts, here’s our list of boutique hotels in Singapore.
+For everyone from modern minimalists to rendezvous-seeking couples.

-Undoubtedly Singapore’s coolest hotel of the moment, The Great Madras is a millennial dream come true.
-Not only is it housed in one of Little India‘s most unique conserved buildings but it’s also decked out in every grammable design trend imaginable: neon letter lights (with an inspirational quote, no less), tropical printed wallpaper, retro furniture, rich shades of deep blue and green and retro furniture.
-The 34-room property boasts categories from deluxe hotels (no bunk beds, just king-sized ones) to The Great Suite, with en-suite spacious circular bathtub.
-The hotel’s lobby is where all the action’s at – the barber gets you a fresh cut and shave, while the buzzy resto serves up halal Catalunyan plates.
+This is undoubtedly one of Singapore’s coolest boutique hotels.
+The Great Madras is a millennial dream come true.
+Not only is it housed in one of Little India‘s most unique conserved buildings, but it’s also decked out in every IG-worthy design trend imaginable.
+Think neon letter lights, rich shades of deep blue and green.
+Plus, tropical printed wallpaper and retro furniture.
+The 34-room property boasts categories from deluxe spaces (no bunk beds, just king-sized ones) to The Great Suite, with an en-suite circular bathtub.

 The Great Madras, 28 Madras Street, Singapore 208422